Skip to main content

 The Microbiome’s Role in Androgen Metabolism

 The gut microbiome also plays a direct role in the metabolism of androgens, such as testosterone.
-Research has shown that the can regulate within the intestines, influencing the levels of potent androgens like dihydrotestosterone (DHT).
+Research has shown that the gut microbiota can regulate androgen metabolism within the intestines, influencing the levels of potent androgens like dihydrotestosterone (DHT).
 An imbalance in the gut microbiome can disrupt this metabolic process, leading to altered sex hormone levels.
 This connection is particularly relevant for conditions like Polycystic Ovary Syndrome (PCOS) in women and hypogonadism in men.

 Targeting the gut microbiome through specific interventions offers a therapeutic avenue for these conditions.
 Probiotics, which are beneficial live bacteria, and prebiotics, which are non-digestible fibers that feed these bacteria, can help restore a healthy balance to the gut microbiota.
 This, in turn, can support proper androgen metabolism and help mitigate the hormonal fluctuations associated with these disorders.
 By modulating the gut microbiome, it is possible to influence androgen levels and improve related symptoms.